hellohaptik/docs_haptik/docs/bot-builder/basic/entities.md

 ![flush_entity1](assets/entityflush2.png)

-Step 2: Add an entity **bot_flush_exception_list** on the start node where you want to use this function and add all entity names separated by pipe(|) in the filter value of this entity.
+Step 2: Add an entity **bot_flush_exception_list** on the start node where you want to use this function and add all entity names separated by pipe(|) in the entity filter value of this entity.

 > Mark the bot_flush_exception_list entity as non-mandatory.

 ![flush_entity2](assets/entityflush1.png)

-**This will clear all the entities except person_name and city. **
+> **The entity names added in the entity filter will not be flushed away.**

 ### Do's and Don't of Entity Flusher